 Develop a communications and engagement strategy for your project, service or program in 48 hours

-Galvanise stakeholder hearts and minds for better community, environment and economic outcomes.
+Galvanise stakeholder hearts and minds to achieve better community, environment and economic outcomes.

 Step 1: Purpose